shrimpza/minimum-effort-search/README.md

 ## Build

-The project is built using Gradle and a Java 17 JDK:
+The project is built using Gradle and a Java 21 JDK:

 ```
 $ ./gradlew jlinkTar
 ```

 This generates a release .tgz archive in the `build/` directory which may be used to run the service.
+A JRE is not needed at runtime, since this builds a stand-alone distribution.

 ## Configuration and Running